championballer/LFmT/Python3/Flask/README.md

 	return "Hello {}".format(name)
 ```

-_We can also work with redirection in views as normal functions work._
+_We can also work with redirection in views as normal functions work._\n
-_Views can have multiple routes_
+_Views can have multiple routes_\n
 Anything captured in a route argument will be a string unless we specify another type, so be careful with how you use the values.
 You can have multiple route arguments, too.